 - 1. Position the vehicle in a reasonably quiet outdoor location. - 2.
-Sit in the driver's seat with the engine running, the parking brake on, and the transmission in Park. - 3.
-Press and hold the $r{\rm tr}$ button for more than 5 seconds. - The system announces: "Press the PHONE SEND (() button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE END () button to select a different language."

-5. Press the Conception.
+Sit in the driver's seat with the engine running, the parking brake on, and the transmission in Park. - Press and hold the \$\mathcal{L}\$ button for more than 5 seconds. - The system announces: "Press the PHONE SEND (♠) button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE END (♠) button to select a different language." - 5.
+Press the 🌾 button.

-For information on selecting a different language, see "Choosing a language" earlier in this section.
+For information on selecting a different language, see "Choosing a language" (P.4-95).